 These are just a few of the more common examples.
 The one thing they’ll have in common is that they will ALL point to your website.
 Anything that is print will have your web address as a call to action.
 Digital media will link to your website.
 In radio or television, your web address will be spoken or displayed on the screen.

-In many cases, vanity URLs or UTM tracking will be implemented to determine which marketing is working and what the return on investment is.
+In many cases, vanity URLs or UTM tracking will be implemented to determine which marketing is working and the return on investment.
 Think about that.
 Your website is used as the tracking mechanism to determine the effectiveness of the other mediums.
-If that doesn’t make the case for a website, I don’t know what will.
+If that doesn’t make a case for a website, I don’t know what will.

 Another serious consideration in your marketing is which platforms you actually own.
 It’s early 2021 as I write this and, politically speaking, the state of our country is a mess.
 We’ve seen big tech come out against certain candidates.
 We’ve seen social media platforms get shut down by hosting providers.
 We live in an age of “cancel culture.”
 It’s a bit scary.